Juan José Oré

 Juan José Oré (born 12 June 1954) is a Peruvian football manager and a former striker.

 Playing career

-Oré played professional football in Peru, Greece with Panathinaikos and OFI Crete and Chile with Deportes Iquique.
+Oré played professional football in Peru, Greece with Panathinaikos and OFI and Chile with Deportes Iquique.
 He won league titles in Peru with Universitario de Deportes and in Greece with Panathinaikos.

 He was top scorer in Peru in 1978 with Universitario de Deportes and in Chile in 1988 with Deportes Iquique. he was also joint top scorer in Copa Libertadores 1979 with 6 goals.

 Coaching career

 Oré has coached both the Peru national under-17 team and the Peru national under-15 team.